pjagielski/frontail-vertx/README.md

 Web interface is on http://localhost:9090

-Running as normal user may not allow you to read some log file, it's useful then to ```tee``` log file with sudo, eg:
+Running as normal user may not allow you to read system log files, it's useful then to ```tee``` log file with sudo, eg:

     sudo tail -f /var/log/apache2/access.log | tee tail.log